 What to see: Why is a World War II museum in New Orleans?
 The landing craft for every major amphibious assault, including D-Day, were manufactured in the Big Easy.
 The institution’s 250,000 artifacts cover the scope of the war, but be sure to watch Beyond All Boundaries, a 50-minute film narrated by Tom Hanks that you see and feel, from seat-shaking explosions to simulated snow.

 Admission fee: $28.50 for adults, $24.50 for guests age 65 and older.
 Admission is free for WWII veterans.
 Beyond All Boundaries costs an additional $7.

 Rock and Roll Hall of Fame in Cleveland

 What to expect: You must buy timed tickets in advance online.
 Guests should arrive 30 minutes before their entry time, and nurse trainees will check your temperature (if it’s over 100.4 degrees, you can’t enter).
-The downtown Cleveland museum is open from 11 a.m. to 5 p.m., but guests who are particularly vulnerable to COVID-19 can enter at 10 a.m. to 6 p.m. on many Saturdays.
+The downtown Cleveland museum is open from 11 a.m. to 5 p.m. on weekdays and 10 a.m. to 6 p.m. on many Saturdays.